-Kyle Springer is Senior Analyst at the Perth USAsia Centre.
+Kyle Springer is a Policy Fellow at the Perth USAsia Centre.
 He provides high-level program assistance and develops the think tank and external outreach programs of the Centre.
 In addition to planning and coordinating a range of program and research initiatives, Kyle directs the Centre's Indonesia programs and convenes policy workshops focussed on Australia-Indonesia relations.

 In 2018, Kyle co-authored a chapter with Dr Jeffrey Wilson on Australia-Indonesia economic ties in Expanding Horizons: Indonesia’s Regional Engagement in the Indo-Pacific Era.
 Kyle also authored “Vietnam as a G20 country: towards an Australia-Vietnam economic partnership,” part of Perth USAsia Centre’s Indo-Pacific Insights Series.
 He has a Masters in International Relations from the University of Western Australia (2012) and a Bachelor of Science from the California State University (2008).